reynamarie/week4lab/index.md

-Why the fix addresses the issue?
+5. Why the fix addresses the issue?
-This fix adresses the issue because it correctly reverses the array in place, which is the purpose of the method.
+This fix addresses the issue because it correctly reverses the array in place, which is the purpose of the method.
 It correctly implements the `reverseInPlace` method by swapping each element with its corresponding element from the end of the array.